NickSwainston/docker_training_2024/_episodes/03_containers.md

 - Building docker containers uses similar commands to installing software on your computer
 ---

-Some of the content for this lesson is derived from the [Coding Best Practices](https://adacs-australia.github.io/2023-03-20-Coding-Best-Practices-Workshop/) workshop that was run by ADACS.
-Additional information and background can be found in the intro lessons of that workshop.

 ## Goal
 There are two main goals that we hope to achieve by using containers: